 Increasingly some records are being made available online through genealogical research companies.
 These companies charge a fee for membership and there is no guarantee that they will have copies of the records that you are looking for.
 In most cases they are simply providing records held at the National Archives.
 The most prominent of these sites are www.ancestry.com and www.familysearch.org, which are basic genealogical research assistance sites, and www.fold3.com, which specializes in military records*.
 Both Ancestry and Familysearch's prisoner of war records include original hospital and burial records from Andersonville.
 Fold3 has digitized service and pension records for many, but not all, Union and Confederate soldiers.

 What do I do once I find these records?

 Andersonville National Historic Site uses records collected by visitors to create and maintain the database and prisoner research files.
 Records that the park is interested in are, in order:

-If you acquire these records and would like to provide the park with copies, they can be emailed to e-mail us or mailed to:
+If you acquire these records and would like to provide the park with copies, they can be emailed or mailed to: